Associate Professor, Biodesign Center for Immunotherapy, Vaccines and Virotherapy

-Joseph Blattman is assistant professor in the Center for Infectious Diseases and Vaccinology in the Biodesign Institute® and the School of Life Sciences at Arizona State University.
+Joseph Blattman is associate professor in the Center for Infectious Diseases and Vaccinology in the Biodesign Institute® and the School of Life Sciences at Arizona State University.

 Blattman’s immunology research focuses on elicitation of T cell responses during vaccination and viral infection.
 Specifically, his laboratory seeks to understand how T cells are selected for participation in the response to a vaccine or against a pathogen, the immune mechanisms required to elicit such a response, and the consequences of increased T cell immunity during subsequent encounters with a pathogen.
 These studies include both a theoretical framework for modeling disease and experimental tests of the predictions arising from the models.
 Currently, his laboratory is trying to link immunological analysis of vaccine responses with epidemiological measures of vaccine efficacy and disease, two fields that have never been combined in a controlled laboratory setting.